Corporate Policies - Employee Code of Conduct

 Substance abuse is prohibited, as is excessive consumption of alcohol at business functions.

-Employees should refer to the Employee Handbook for further details.
+Employees should refer to the on-line People & Culture Centre for further details.

 - carry out their duties in a safe manner